sdat2/seager19/README.md

 ```

-### If you have root access and can install linux packages
+### If you have root access and can install Linux packages

 ```bash